Psychological Interventions for improving quality of life in slowly progressive neuromuscular disorders

 Although the need for psychological support was evident, respondents described many barriers to accessing psychological support.
 Mostly unpleasant emotions that they feel towards accessing psychological support, such as shame and fear or a feeling of self-sufficiency (feeling of being able to maintain oneself without external help), followed by logistics (lack of information, specialized professionals, accessibility, and time) and financial issues (economical cost, lack of public policy for free care).

-The usefulness of discussion peer groups for patients and their close ones was addressed through the experience in two different hospitals, peer groups for inpatients in one hospital and discussion groups for outpatients in the other hospital.
+The usefulness of discussion peer groups for patients and their close ones was addressed through the experience in two different settings, peer groups for inpatients in a specialized rehabilitation clinic and discussion groups for outpatients in a hospital

 The following day of the workshop started with an examination of the evidence base for different types of psychological treatment in NMD.
 Many interventions targeting psychosocial functioning were discussed, such as Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), and Relaxation and Mindfulness techniques.